settembre 30, 2009

 Since I’m a very good child, here you have the recipe, handed on from mother to daughter for three generations.

-- Sweet bacon or ham in a thick slice, 150 gr
+- 100 g pancetta or ham in a thick slice

 - Extra virgin olive oil

-Chop finely onion, celery and carrot.
-Pour a small quantity of olive oil in a large pan – French beans usually take a lot of room.
-Add chopped onion, carrot and celery, then diced bacon, French beans, diced tomatoes and a glass of water.
-Season with a few pinches of salt, since bacon or ham are very tasty.
-Put on the flame, cover with a lid and cook for 40 minutes.
-Remember to stir frequently as French beans do love burning and sticking to the bottom of your pan.
+- Chop the onion, celery, and carrot finely.
+Pour a small quantity of olive oil into a large pan.
+French beans thens to be voluminous at the beginning.
+Add the chopped onion, carrot and celery, then the diced pancetta, the French beans, the diced tomatoes and a glass of water.
+Season with only a few pinches of salt, since the pancetta or the ham are already very tasty.
+Put the pan over a flame, cover with a lid, and cook for 40 minutes.
+Remember to stir frequently as French beans do love to burn and stick to the bottom of your pan.
 Add warm water if needed to finish the cooking.

-French beans are ready when they are soft, dark green and coated with a crumbly sauce made with chopped vegetables and bacon.
+- French beans are ready when they are soft, dark green, and coated with a crumbly sauce made by the chopped vegetables and pancetta.
 Season with salt if necessary.
-It is a joyful and tasteful side dish, but it is a main dish as well, with a large piece of bread to clean the plate!
+It is a joyful and tasteful side dish, but it can also be served as a main dish, along with a large piece of bread to clean the plate clean.